npalomin/georeferencing-and-mapping-fame-data/README.md

 * is about sharing location information with friends and visitors, helping shape context, and conveying understanding through knowledge of place.
 * is fun.

-While the disciplines and fields that focus on scientific measurement, analysis and representation of the earth (Geodesy, Cartography, Geography, etc.), it worth indicating that throughout this lesson some subjects will be refered in general terms.
+While there are specific disciplines and fields that focus on the scientific measurement, analysis and representation of the earth (Geodesy, Cartography, Geography, etc.), it worth indicating that throughout this lesson some these subjects will be covered in general terms.

 **Mapping**